wandersick/exchange-migration-checklist/exchange-2016-migration-checklist.md

   - Outbound to the Internet
   - SMTP relay connectors

-# Exchange Server 2016 Co-existence Tasks
+# Exchange Server 2016 Co-existence Tasks - Migrating Client Access

 - Note
   - Manage object with the matching version of Exchange management tools